 Reading in Lifecooler that:

-… I must be ashamed!
-I only saw it from distance.
-To be honest, I visited it more than 30 years ago, but forgot what I saw.
+..
+I should be ashamed!
+For more than 30 years I only saw it from distance.
+To be honest, I visited it but forgot what I saw.

-Of course, it will be a priority in my next visit to Porto.
+Of course, it was a priority in my recent visits to Porto.
+Twice!

 One of my wished visits in Porto is the Arab room, in this palace that now houses the Commercial Association of Porto.
 That’s the reason why they only allow guided visits, and… not always.
 That´s why I had to skip it once more – a conference was being prepared, and visits were suspended.